EDataNow/CSVDownloadAndProcess-Vagrant/README.md

 git submodule update
 ~~~

-Once both of the above have been installed, a .csv file must be created containing AWS credentials, region, and language preferences.
+Once both of the above have been installed, a config.csv file must be created containing AWS credentials, region, and language preferences.

-The headers for the .csv are as follows:
+The headers for the config.csv are as follows:

 > User Name,Access Key Id,Secret Access Key,Region,Server,Language,Processor